 Robert De Niro has been in the news lately for a film he has a personal connection to, “Vaxxed,” which was pulled in April from the Tribeca Film Festival, which the actor co-founded.

 The film delves into a supposed link between the measles-mumps-rubella vaccine and autism.
 According the Centers for Disease Control and Prevention, physicians and many scientific organizations, the link is unfounded.

 De Niro recently discussed the film and its controversy on national TV, sharing that autism is personal for him and he wanted to bring awareness to the topic.

 Autism is personal for me, too.
 My son, Glen, has Asperger syndrome, which is on the autism spectrum.

 Autism and autism spectrum disorder are a group of complex disorders that affect brain development.
 They are characterized by difficulties in communication, social interaction and repetitive behavior patterns.

-Autism is being diagnosed more now than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Hospital Medical Associates – Springhurst.
+Autism is being diagnosed more now than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Hospital Medical Group – Springhurst.

 He says debate remains on whether this increase is because there are more children with autism, changes in diagnostic criteria, more frequent autism screening, physicians’ increased familiarity with the signs of autism or a combination of all of these factors.